-- The warmer the soil, the better.
-Consider laying black or red plastic (which you can purchase through many garden catalogs) over the planting area.
+- The warmer the soil, the better: Consider laying black or red plastic (which you can purchase through many garden catalogs) over the planting area.
 This will warm the soil, and the red plastic, specifically, reflects UV light up onto the undersides of the tomato leaves, which helps with photosynthesis.

-- Grow your tomatoes in a raised bed garden.
-The soil in raised beds dries out earlier in spring and warms up more quickly than traditional garden beds as well.
+- Grow your tomatoes in a raised bed garden: The soil in raised beds dries out earlier in spring and warms up more quickly than traditional garden beds as well.

-- Have frost protection measures in place.
-Even though early season varieties generally withstand cool temperatures well, a frost will still damage them.
+- Have frost protection measures in place: Even though early season varieties generally withstand cool temperatures well, a frost will still damage them.
 Consider installing framing for a low tunnel, or have sheets or floating row covers on hand if frost threatens.
 Wall O' Waters are a great option as well.

 Ten Early Season Tomato Varieties

-With these tips in mind, here are ten reliable early season tomato varieties:
+With these tips in mind, here are ten reliable early-season tomato varieties:

 - 'Bush Beefsteak': 'Bush Beefsteak' produces a harvest in 62 days after transplanting.
 It produces plenty of deep red 8 to 12 ounce, sweet tomatoes.
 The compact, bushy plants are a good choice for containers, as well as for Square Foot Gardening.
 Determinate.

-- 'Gardener's Delight': This is a very productive variety, producing a first crop around 65 days after planting.
+- 'Gardener's Delight': This is a very productive variety, producing the first crop around 65 days after planting.
 The red, cherry tomatoes are so sweet that 'Gardener's Delight' is also commonly called 'Sugar Lump.'
 The plant bears clusters of six to twelve tomatoes all season long.
 Indeterminate.

 - 'Manitoba': This Canadian variety is a vigorous grower that produces a crop around 66 days after planting.
-It produces heavy yields of three to four inch round, red fruits that have a tangy, very "tomato-ey" flavor.
+It produces heavy yields of three to four-inch round, red fruits that have a tangy, very "tomato-ey" flavor.
 Determinate.